bb-Ricardo/check_redfish/README.md

 you can use warning and critical with following commands:

 **--mel** and **--sel** (values are passed as "days")<br>
-define after how many days event log entries which have a != OK severity shouldn't be alerted anymore.
+define after how many days' event log entries which have a != OK severity shouldn't be alerted anymore.
 On most systems it is not possible to set management event log entries as cleared.
 So entries with a severity of warning would alarm forever.
 This way they change state while they age.

 Example: ```--mel --critical 1 --warning 3```

-* Entries with a != OK severity which are not older then 24 hours are reported as CRITICAL
+* Entries with a != OK severity which are not older than 24 hours are reported as CRITICAL
-* Entries with a != OK severity which are not older then 72 hours are reported as WARNING
+* Entries with a != OK severity which are not older than 72 hours are reported as WARNING
-* Any entries with a != OK severity which are older then 72 hours will be reported as OK
+* Any entries with a != OK severity which are older than 72 hours will be reported as OK

 ### Detailed (health checks only)
 Health status by default will be reported as a summary: